ProjectMoon/eve2/README.md

 * `onClone` event removed in anticipation of a better event-handling mechanism.
 * Variable argument list are now a "list-like" object, rather than an object of type `list`.
-* NOT YET DONE: Ability to define a type name with object literals was removed because of the new `typedef` statement.
+* Ability to define a type name with object literals was removed because of the new `typedef` statement.
-* NOT YET DONE: Object literals will now report their type as "object", rather than "object_literal".
+* Object literals will now report their type as "object", rather than "object_literal".
+* `import` function: removed ability to import Java classes, because it didn't really line up with what importing is supposed to do.

 0.3.5: